codybartfast/ids/ReadMe.md

 Length of IDs
 -------------

-More charactes will enable shorter ids, but may be less readable.
+More characters will enable shorter ids, but may be less readable.
 As examples, here is the 50,000,000th id produced by diffent sets.

 ```csharp